 Forensic Psychiatry Fellowship Program at University Hospitals

-The UH/CWRU Forensic Psychiatry Fellowship Program at University Hospitals Cleveland Medical Center trains psychiatrists in law and psychiatry who will devote their careers to practice, teaching and research in forensic psychiatry.
+The University Hospitals/Case Western Reserve University Forensic Psychiatry Fellowship Program trains psychiatrists in law and psychiatry who will devote their careers to practice, teaching and research in forensic psychiatry.
 The program at University Hospitals presents a firm theoretical background in legal concepts as related to the practice of psychiatry, and the practical knowledge and skills necessary to practice forensic psychiatry at the highest levels of expertise.

 The forensic psychiatry fellowship was begun in 1979 and has graduated 100 forensic psychiatry fellows over the past 43 years.
 Graduates of the fellowship have become national leaders in the field of forensic psychiatry, including assuming leadership positions in the American Academy of Psychiatry and the Law and the American Psychiatric Association.
 Many graduates have gone on to establish and lead forensic psychiatry fellowships at other nationally-known institutions.